gelanchez/ESP32-simpleServer-data/README.md

 # ESP32-webservers
 This repository contains several webservers for the ESP32 microcontroller used to control a LED and read sensors through websockets.
-The ESP32 is be connected to the WiFi network and uses the same electronic circtuit as a base for all the webservers.
+The ESP32 is connected to a WiFi network and uses the same electronic circtuit as a base for all the webservers.

 ## Webservers
 3 webservers using the same base electronic schematic are implemented: